takari/team-book/40-lifecycle.md

 and the packages in dependencies.

-The Maven Compiler Plugin adds all packages from the dependencies to the compilation and test compilations classpaths taking the rules for 'scope' into account.
+The Maven Compiler Plugin adds all packages from the dependencies to the compilation and test compilations classpaths taking the rules for `scope` into account.
 This means that even internal classes of a dependency, that are not meant to be used become available and can be used.

 In addition it adds all the transitive dependencies of the declared dependencies to the classpath.
 While this behaviour